MockVerse

 - Sign in using one of the following methods:

-- -Enter your registered email address and password, then select LOGIN AS CANDIDATE.
+- Enter your registered email address and password, optionally keep Remember Me selected, and select LOGIN AS CANDIDATE.

 1.2 About MockVerse for Candidates